keijoraamat/le_coding_challange_des_datels/README.md

 ### Overwrite default values

 There are 2 options.
 One is to write custom values into a yaml file.
 Second option is to use *--set* flag.

+**NB!** The default values need no change if myapp.local is added to */etc/hosts* file to point to 127.0.0.1

 See more in Helm documentation: [https://helm.sh/docs/intro/using_helm/#customizing-the-chart-before-installing](https://helm.sh/docs/intro/using_helm/#customizing-the-chart-before-installing)

 ### Install nginx ingress controller